Superalgos/Superalgos/README.md

 ## Installation

+### Pre-Requisites

 1. If you don't have it yet, [install Node.js.](https://nodejs.org/en/download/)
+2. If you don't have it yet, [install Git.](https://git-scm.com/downloads)

+### App Setup

-2. Open a command prompt or terminal and type:
+1. Open a command prompt or terminal as an administrator and type:
 ```
 git clone https://github.com/Superalgos/Superalgos
 ```